 - Items must be picked up within normal working hours at the final day of the auction/sale.

-- The Fixed Asset/Purchasing Manager will attempt to organize three auctions per year if needed (fall, spring and summer).
+- The Business Office will attempt to organize three auctions per year if needed (fall, spring and summer).
 Specific information will be provided ahead of time, internally and externally, in order to maximize attendance.

 Methods of Payment